Environmental Humanities MA or MS Option

 Plus at least 9 credits among these 3 repeatable courses and includes EHUM 6850 at least once:

-Finally, for students that receive funding to do community engaged research:
+Finally, for students that receive research assistantship or fellowship funding to do community engaged research:

-• EHUM 6805 (3) CEL - 1-credit community engaged learning practice for all four semesters
+- EHUM 6805 (1) CEL Praxis - 1-credit community engaged learning practice for any three semesters

-These courses provide a core understanding of theoretical and research perspectives represented in the Environmental Humanities, as well as an enriching cohort experience for students in interdisciplinary environmental studies.
+These courses provide a core understanding of theoretical, methodological and research perspectives represented in the Environmental Humanities, as well as an enriching cohort experience for students in interdisciplinary environmental studies.

 Final work requirements